jgagne/ajovt3-zs21-vskk/03-aboutness.md

 ## Handoff

-Share your repo URL in the `03-aboutness` project channel of your Slack workspace.
+Share a link to your work in the `03-aboutness` channel in Slack.

 ### GitHub Config